Surviving Nursing School:

 How many of you have ever been anxious, nervous or stressed, it tends to make it harder to think straight.
 This is not what you want in nursing school.

 Other tips on healthy eating involve, limiting alcohol consumption, and using mealtime to relax and calm, instead of grabbing and going.

-A quick note on sleep and it's importance in everyday life, especially nursing school students daily tasks.
-Sleep is crucial for helping our brain recharge, and when we don't get enough sleep it can affect memory, mood and even judgement, according to an article published by the American Psychological Association.
+A note on sleep and it’s importance in everyday life, especially nursing school students daily tasks.
+Sleep is crucial for helping our brain recharge.
+Thus, when we don’t get enough sleep it can affect memory, mood and even judgement, according to an article published by the American Psychological Association.